 Payment History Is Most Important Factors That Affect Credit Scores

-Outstanding Credit Balances Of 20% Or Under Will Have Positive Impact On Credit Scores
+Outstanding Credit Balances Of 10% Or Under Will Have Positive Impact On Credit Scores

-- For example, if your credit limit on your Capital One Credit Card is $1,000, your should have no more than a $200 balance on your credit card balance to have the highest available credit score
+- For example, if your credit limit on your Capital One Credit Card is $1,000, you should have no more than a $100 balance on your credit card balance to have the highest available credit score

 Credit History Has 15% Impact On Credit Scores

 Your credit history has a 15% impact on your credit scores.

 - Your credit scores consist of the total length of time you have had an individual credit card or credit tradeline

 - The longer you have had a credit trade line, the stronger borrower a creditor will view you as